-Your hand-held transceiver, on the other hand, operates on the so-called VHF (Very-High Frequency) and UHF (Ultra-High Frequency) bands.
-On these bands, radio waves usually do not reflect off of the atmosphere.
+Your hand-held transceiver, on the other hand, operates on the so-called UHF (Ultra-High Frequency) band.
+On this band, radio waves usually do not reflect off of the atmosphere.
 Instead, the radio waves behave almost as light: they travel in a straight line, and when they meet a building or obstruction, they go no further in that direction.